Nawwaf1729/Stock-Forecasting-with-sentiment-analysis/README.md

 Sentiment labels and scores depend heavily on:

-   -Data quality,
+   - Data quality,

-   -Text coverage,
+   - Text coverage,

-   -Domain adaptation of IndoBERT.
+   - Domain adaptation of IndoBERT.

 Stock markets are noisy and influenced by many external factors.